eth-cscs/abcpy/doc/source/README.rst

     :lines: 33-34
     :dedent: 4

 Note that the model is given as a list.
-This is due to the fact that in ABCpy, it is possible to have multiple root models associated with an overall prior, all giving seperate data sets.
-To learn more, see the 'Advanced' section.
+This is due to the fact that in ABCpy, it is possible to have multiple hierarchical models associated with an overall prior, all giving separate data sets.
+To learn more, see the `Using multiple hierarchical models`_ section.

 Finally, we need to parametrize and start the actual sampling: